ttu/ruuvitag-sensor/install_guide_pi.md

 $ python3 tag_test.py
 ```

 Now you are all set!
+Remember to check examples from the [examples](https://github.com/ttu/ruuvitag-sensor/tree/master/examples) directory.